-Ingo Maurer – a story of success since the middle of the 1960s
+Ingo Maurer – a story of success since the mid 1960s

-Ingo Maurer has designed and manufactured lighting for more than 40 years.
+Ingo Maurer has designed and produced lamps and lighting systems with his eponymous company for more than 40 years.
 Over 70 individuals work together to create products that are a blend of artistic expression and functional elegance.
-Everything Ingo Maurer and his Team make, they make with a lot of love for details, master craftsmanship and the input from a lot of human hands.
+Ingo Maurer products combine love of detail with manufacturing know-how and a lot of manual work.

-The success story of Designer Ingo Maurer and his company begins in the year 1965.
-In that year he designed his first lamps for a customer and he visited his first fair.
-The following year Ingo Maurer leaded a one-man-company with temporary staff in basement rooms.
+The success story of designer Ingo Maurer and his company begins in the year 1965.
+In that year, he designed his first lamps for a customer and visited his first trade fair.
+The following year, Ingo Maurer led a one-man-company with temporary staff in basement rooms.
 The first lamp “Bulb” appeared then as a small series.
-Soon it found interests, purchasers and imitators inside the country and abroad, becoming part of the design collection of the Modern Art museum.
+Soon it found purchasers and imitators inside the country and abroad, becoming part of the design collection of the Museum of Modern Art.

-In the following years Ingo Maurers collections and customers began to grow.
-Traditional (classic) lamp-foot, lamp-screen luminaries achieved the financial prerequisites to produce “modern” lamps.
-In the year 1968 Ingo Maurer employed three co-workers and was represented with his own presentation on an Italian exposition for the first time.
-The first press reports followed then.
-Between 1969 and 1972 the number of his employees rose to 12.
+In the following years, Ingo Maurer’s collections and customers began to grow.
+Traditional (classic) lamp-foot, lamp-screen lamps ensured the financial prerequisites to produce “modern” lamps.
+In 1968, Ingo Maurer employed three workers and was represented with his own presentation at an Italian exposition for the first time.
+The first press reports then followed.
+Between 1969 and 1972, the number of his employees rose to 12.

-Consequently the Ingo Maurer Company experienced a new upturn.
-Expositions in Paris, Rome, Los Angeles, Helsinki, Barcelona and Madrid followed then.
-The electronic Touch Tronic-Transformatos that was developed in the company allowed new concepts: the lamps switch on and off, and dim only by touching.
+The electronic Touch Tronic-Transformatos that was developed in the company allowed new concepts: the lamps switch on and off and dim simply by touch.

 Website of Ingo Maurer